 Get back out there and go out and fail.
 I guarantee eventually you are going to have success, so embrace the failure as part of the journey and have some fun.
 To my readers – thanks for all of your support and for commenting and sharing the posts.
-My blog is still relatively new so please share this post, I will be extremely grateful.
-And please comment on any failures that you have encountered in your life that have led to success or happiness, I would love to hear from you and I am sure others will benefit from your story.
+Please remember to comment on any failures that you have encountered in your life that have led to success or happiness.
+I would love to hear from you and I am sure others will benefit from your story.

 About the author – Stef – Positive Living and Mental Health Advocate